UK Council for Psychotherapy

 Responding To & Managing Our Painful Feelings Back Then & Now In our formative years we may have felt overwhelmed by painful experiences or lacked secure & loving attachments.
 People may have treated us badly, they may have left or died, we may have felt lonely, scared or inconsolable.
 Back then we developed ways of managing, burying our pain (maybe copying how others tried to cope, shutting down our emotional pain or acting it out), so we could survive within the limited tools we had available (some may hold nihilistic beliefs now).
 Wounded, we may have developed fantasies in our interpretations, held on to assumptions to avoid what was too painful back then and continue to do this now, continuing to believe that ignoring our feelings will ease our pain.
 Avoiding our pain may not necessarily support our resilience.
 Yet some of us may be addicted to pain.
 The systems for responding to & managing our emotional pain became our way of coping, including our judgement, blame, shame, guilt or control, developing loyalties, oaths or sacred cows, turning to unhelpful habits, addictions, which now hold us back.
 And our ways of coping back then may not be working for us so well now if we are miserable or empty inside (see also Impact Of Our Past).
 Serving us little purpose, we may no longer want to carry the hurt or burdens of our past.
 Dropping our hurt, letting it out, moving towards a different place, may now matter to us.
 Becoming no longer afraid of our core painful feelings, experiencing them, learning to manage them, acknowledging our suffering & love, may deeply affect us, as we liberate ourself from our past feelings.
 Some people experience the benefits of releasing any negative feelings to the power of the universe, spirit asking for these to be replaced by acceptance, peace, love.
 Counselling & psychotherapy can help us with our grief, letting go, responding to & managing our old childhood wounds & emotional pain now, taking responsibility and being with this wounded part of ourselves, able to endure suffering and open our heart, with our sense of calm, compassion & responsibility, so we are more connected with who we are, rather than our wounds, as we develop our resilience maybe choosing the long way home.
 Stronger inside we may be more equipped to respond to hurt in our relationship, marriage - much of which may be linked to our early attachment, relationship style.
 And when we do feel hurt or pain, we can say something like "You can't be responsible for my feelings, but this is what it made me feel".

-Differentiating Between Victim Pain & Authentic Pain Feelings and expressions of our anger, pain may come from two different sources (and different intentions)
+Differentiating Between Victim Pain & Authentic Pain Feelings and expressions of our anger, pain may come from two different sources (and different intentions):

 Victim Pain Our pain in real, yet self-caused, because we have abandoned our wounded self, ignored our own feelings and needs.
 This pain is expressed from a very needy, abandoned child self within us.
 We end up pulling on others to take over, soothe us, needing a compassionate loving adult (in the belief that we can't be this ourselves).
 Yet when we come from this place, the energy we are coming from feels sticky and stuck in suffering.
 Wallowing in our pain can repel others, as if they are pushing us away.
 And we may wonder why they are not more compassionate towards us, because we are suffering so much.
 Yet this same people may see us as causing our own suffering, and they may feel manipulated.
 Pain from our victim place can pull people in, yet after a while they frustratingly realise they can't help us, fix us (yet can be available to support us in helping ourselves).
 As we open up to learning about how we are causing our own pain - what we are thinking, believing and doing to cause our pain (including self-judgement), comforting ourself, when we learn to love ourself, take responsibility we are able to come from a different place - our authentic pain.